jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-133.md

 This is because they are angular.
 They encounter various irregularities in the veins of the Earth.

-The striated particles that come with force from the inner Earth seek their paths throughout the outer Earth*.
+The virtual photons that come with force from the inner Earth seek their paths throughout the outer Earth*.

 {{< n n="This is because like the air-aether, they move away from the Earth's center in straight lines" >}}

-To continue their motion along straight lines, the striated particles attempt to enter through the same openings through which they used to exit.
+To continue their motion along straight lines, the virtual photons attempt to enter through the same openings through which they used to exit.

 However, they encounter these openings with very small extremities of the branches that protrude between the spirals of the channels.

-These extremities initially hinder the progress of the returning striated particles.
+These extremities initially hinder the progress of the returning virtual photons.

 But under repeated impact, they gradually bend in the opposite direction or even break.

-Subsequently, the position of these channels change and turn their other openings towards the striated particles.
+Subsequently, the position of these channels change and turn their other openings towards the virtual photons.
 These extremities encounter them again, gradually bending them in the opposite direction.

 The more frequently and longer this process is repeated, the easier the extremities of these branches undergo flexion in both directions.